thousandbrainsproject/tbp.monty/rfcs/0007_reorganize_repositories.md

 - E.g. `tbp_package.floppy`
 - A package that is a collection of modules that are intended to be re-used in other projects.
 This does not imply that it is a package that will be maintained long-term for a broader community, but is rather something that we see ourselves re-using at the TBP.
 - Should be well-documented, and have some unit-test coverage and style checks.
 PR reviews should be of a similar standard to `tbp.monty`.
+- The code should be of high enough quality that it can be used with confidence with the current `tbp.monty` codebase.
+However, there is not an expectation that it will be usable "as-is" in the future if `tbp.monty` undergoes significant changes.
+This is to reduce the burden on contributors of such package repositories, and given the unknowability of how often the package will be used in the future.
 - Open to contributions from the community.

 `tbp_paper.name_of_paper`